Modern Non-Linear Function-on-Function Regression: Methodology

 where $l=1,2,3,...,L$, $H^{(0)}_{(j)}(s)=X_j(s)$, $H^{(L)}(t)=\widehat{Y}(t)$ and $\sigma^\prime(\cdot)$ represents the first derivative of $\sigma(\cdot)$.

 In our architecture, the grid/domain ($s$), the number of continuous hidden layers, and the number of continuous neurons in each of the continuous hidden layer can be considered as hyperparameters.
-We optimize for the parameters in the same way for FDNN as in classic neural networks, using backpropagation with the help of the gradients given above.
+We optimize for the parameters in the same way for FFDNN as in classic neural networks, using backpropagation with the help of the gradients given above.

-\textbf{Functional Basis Neural Network (FBNN)}: In FBNN the continuous neurons are expanded using a basis expansion.
-The network learns from the weights for the basis functions rather than the weight function itself.
+\textbf{Functional Basis Neural Network (FFBNN)}: In FFBNN, the continuous neurons are expanded using a basis expansion.
+The network learns the weights of the basis functions rather than the weight function itself.
 Basis functions can also help us to deal with irregular data more efficiently \citep{FDA}.
-In the forward propagation phase, FBNN uses basis expansions where we replace the weight functions ($w^{(l)}_{(j,k)}(s,t)$) in Equation (\ref{e3}) by a linear combination of basis functions as seen below.
+In the forward propagation phase, FFBNN uses basis expansions where we replace the weight functions ($w^{(l)}_{(j,k)}(s,t)$) in Equation (\ref{e3}) by a linear combination of basis functions as shown below.
 Assume subscripts $j,k$ represent the continuous neurons of the neural network and superscript $l$ denote the $l^{th}$ layer for the weight parameter $(W^{(l)}_{(j,k)})$.
-The notation $v$ represents some standard collection of basis functions (splines, wavelets, or sine and cosine functions).
+The notation $v$ represents a standard collection of basis functions (splines, wavelets, or sine and cosine functions).
 Let us assume for simplicity, that we use the same basis functions and the same number of basis in each of the continuous neurons in the continuous hidden layers across the network.
 This gives us the following Equation: